sjeremich23/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML elements describe its meaning in a readable and structured way.
+It allows other people to be able to identify the layout and elements in a understandable way and be able to accurately describe the purpose of the elements being used and the content that is inside them.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Block level elements is HTML elements that begins a new line and extends the full width of its parent element.
+They can contain inline elements and other block-level elements.

+Inline elements can begin a new line, does not start a new line and it's width only extends as far as it is defined by its tags.

 3. What are the 4 areas of the box model?

+Margin, Border, Padding, Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross-axis

 5. Explain why git is valuable to a team of developers.

+Git is a popular version control system which allows developers to create history of changes that occur over time in their code.
+It allows you to revert code files to a previous version, compare code changes over time, allow others to work on small scale and large scale projects by branching off and merging everything together.
+Developers rely on Git version controlling to develop several types of commercial and non-commercial projects.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.